haltcase/stunsail/docs/api.md

 apply(fn, args)
 ```

-- [X] curried

 Call `fn` using the Array `args` as its arguments.
 Similar to native `Function#apply()` but does not
 set the function's `this` value.

-Omitting `args` until a later time is useful for
-creating versions of functions that once accepted
-multiple parameters that now accept a single Array
-argument.

 > **Arguments**